avajs/ava/docs/02-execution-context.md

 ## `t.timeout(ms)`

 Set a timeout for the test, in milliseconds.
 The test will fail if this timeout is exceeded.
 The timeout is reset each time an assertion is made.

+## `t.passed`

+Boolean read-only value indicating, if the test has passed.
+Is visible in the hook `test.afterEach.always`.